What is goal setting and why is it important? Why should we use a minimalist goal setting strategy to achieve our goals.

 “When you’re late, people die.”

 When you listen to discipline gurus about goal setting (particularly ex-military ones) the fact of the matter is that people won’t actually die, so it removes the importance.
 When you have these high stakes on the line, most people will be able to muster the courage and effort to achieve their goals.
-This attitude doesn’t have the same effect for exercise and eating a balanced diet.
+This attitude doesn’t have the same effect on exercise and eating a balanced diet.

 We can usually divide our failures into three reasons: